sotoseattle/sotoseattle.github.io/source/_posts/2014-10-05-Metaprogramming.md

 => a.who_am_i? = God!
 ```

-Convoluted, pirouetticall, and yet it works.
+Convoluted, pirouettical, and yet it works.

 ## Define Method